sander1988/Indego/README.md

 ## Service
-This is list might incomplete.
+This list might incomplete.
 You can find all services provided by this component in HomeAssistant under Developer tools > Services and search for 'Bosch Indego Mower'.

 ### indego.command ####
 Sends a command to the mower.
 Example code:<br>